AngleProtocol/angle-docs/core-module/faq.md

 The funds of Angle Core module are stored in smart contracts.
 There is one smart contract for each collateral/stablecoin pair, such that funds are distributed amongst multiple contracts.
 A portion of the funds is transferred to strategies responsible for earning yield.
 These strategies transfer some funds to other protocols like Compound or Aave.

-The code of the smart contracts is open source and has been be formally verified and audited by third party auditors.
+The code of the smart contracts is open source and has been audited by third party auditors.

 ## Is there any risk specific to the Core module?